computer-science-with-applications/book/src/getting_started/intro_functions/index.rst

 In this chapter, we will cover the basics of writing our own functions, and also dig into some of the lower-level aspects of how functions work.
-As we will point out then, you can safely skip those low-level details for now, but may want to revisit them once you're more comfortable with functions, and definitely before we the Functional Programming and Recursion chapters, where we explore more advanced concepts involving functions.
+As we will point out then, you can safely skip those low-level details for now, but may want to revisit them once you're more comfortable with functions, and definitely before we get to the Functional Programming and Recursion chapters, where we explore more advanced concepts involving functions.